 and the corresponding Newton polytope is given by

 The polynomials and polytopes corresponding to the remaining projections onto singly and doubly excited Slater determinants can be obtained correspondingly, see~\cref{app:2in4}.

-Using polymake, we calculated the BKK bound on the number of roots via the the mixed volume which is equal to $50$.
-Comparing this with the different Bezout bounds derived above puts their quality into perspective
+Using polymake, we calculated the BKK bound on the number of roots via the mixed volume which is equal to $50$.
+Comparing this with the different B\'ezout bounds derived above puts their quality into perspective

-Using polymake, we can also obtain the description of the facets of ${\rm New}_2^3$ in homogeneous coordinates:
+Using polymake, we can also obtain the description of the facets of ${\rm New}_1^3$ in homogeneous coordinates:

 This description reflects Pauli's exclusion principle in the Newton polytope.
 More precisely, in the vectors that do not correspond to canonical basis vectors, the distributions of the `$-1$' entries follow a particular selection procedure.
 We first note that the last entry which corresponds to the double excitation $t_{12}^{34}$ is set to $-1$.
 Then, we see that the remaining entries are chosen corresponding to the physically allowed double excitations that correspond to $t_{12}^{34}$, i.e., pairs $t_i^a,t_j^b$ that form $t_{12}^{34}$ have one entry equal to $-1$ and one entry equal to $0$.
-This procedure results in the particular distribution of $-1$ and $0$ depicted in the facet description of ${\rm New}_2^3$ in homogeneous coordinates.
+This procedure results in the particular distribution of $-1$ and $0$ depicted in the facet description of ${\rm New}_1^3$ in homogeneous coordinates.